Bulletin

 Wednesday Evening – 6:30 pm

-A special thank you to all those who have been faithful in your support of our fellowship.
+A special thank you to all those who are faithful in your support of our fellowship.

 Pastor Alan will share a video sermonette for today on the Garrison Church of God Facebook page and YouTube channel..
 We post the audio of the service on our website “sermon download” page following service - www.garrisonchurchofgod.com.